mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 Let's see how can address these questions.

-## 3. Using Side Outputs to collect missing state.
+## 3. Using Side Outputs for missing state.
+Working with Distributed Systems we also want to deal with the "Unhappy Paths", i.e with unexpected behaviors.
+When an order is submitted we assume that the information for the user as well as with the purchased item are always present, but can we be 100% on that?
-In order to address how we can handle records that have no matching state, we will use Flink's [Side Outputs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/side_output/).
+For peace of mind we will use Flink's [Side Outputs](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/side_output/).
 You can think of Side Outputs like a branch of a stream where you can redirect records that don't comply with your processing logic and need to be propagated to a different output downstream, like printing them to the console, another Pulsar topic or a database.
+By doing this, if for some reason we hit a scenario that a user or item event is missing we can propagate the order event downstream.
+We might not be sure why this happened but at least we have visibility that it happened and can investigate more.
-Using side outputs is pretty straight forward.
-First we need to modify our process function logic, like:
+Using Side Outputs is pretty straight forward.
+First we need to modify our process function logic:
 ```java
 public class UserLookupHandler extends CoProcessFunction<Order, User, OrderWithUserData> {
     private static final Logger logger = LoggerFactory.getLogger(UserLookupHandler.class);